classiebit/eventmie-pro-docs/resources/docs/1.5/introduction.md

 # Introduction

-Welcome to Eventmie Pro documentation for version 1.4.
+Welcome to Eventmie Pro documentation for version 1.5.
 Simply read this documentation from start to end, without skipping a single page.
 And you'll become master in it, just in an hour or less.

 <br>

-We've improved the docs for v1.4 to make it easier to read and understand.
+We've improved the docs to make it easier to read and understand.
 We've also added proper steps along with live screenshots so that you can follow it along very easily.

 <br>